 Undergraduate Advising Information

 The College of Social Sciences provides a variety of advising and support services through the College’s Academic Affairs Office.
 Freshman, Sophomore, and Junior students generally meet with advisors in 106 Bellamy (Freshman and Sophomores) or 101 Bellamy (Juniors).
 Because of the large number of majors in the political science undergraduate program, monitoring each individual student’s progress is not always possible.
-The Department is, however, dedicated to providing whatever assistance a student requires, and they can contact the Undergraduate Director, Amanda Driscoll.
+The Department is, however, dedicated to providing whatever assistance a student requires, and they can contact the Undergraduate Director, Dr. Amanda Driscoll.
 Students should feel welcome to bring any questions or concerns they have about the major requirements, their classes, or life at FSU in general.

 Students can expect occasional announcements from the Department via the FSU e-mail system.
 These might include reminders about upcoming events, information on changes in the schedule of classes, etc.

 For employment assistance, students should consult the Career Center at the Dunlap Success Center.
 For personal counseling, students may visit the professional counselors at the Wellness Center.

 The Department does not admit each student individually but relies on the College to accept those students who meet the criteria (completion of the English and mathematics requirements for liberal studies, 2.0 GPA, up-to-date status for all major mapping requirements).
 Depending on your status, there are various ways to declare Political Science as your major:

 Freshmen and Sophomores who are completing liberal studies need to inform the Office of Undergraduate Studies if they did not do so at the time of admission